 - Answers to questions about the EHAC accreditation process.

-- Guidance in developing curriculum which addresses accreditation guidelines.
+- Guidance in developing curriculum which addresses accreditation criteria.

 - Assistance with other issues which may arise during the accreditation preparation process.